A War for Quality Talent

 Rutherford International’s Behavioural Scientist

-Talent acquired through my services is 44% more productive and 25% more profitable than a client’s average employee in a similar role.
-We’re so confident of this quality standard that, dependent upon the nature and complexity of the assignment, we will defer up to fifty per cent of our advisory fee for twelve months.
+The talent we provide through our services is proven to be 48% more productive and 25% more profitable than the average employee in comparable roles.
+We are so confident in the caliber of our candidates that, depending on the complexity and scope of the assignment, we’re willing to defer up to 50% of our advisory fee for a full 12 months.

 As a Specialist in Understanding Human Potential, my Role is to help Clients Achieve their Personal and Corporate Tomorrow.